-Today’s post comes from TeachStreet, a website dedicated to providing online and local classes.
-I am proud that Manner of Speaking is a featured blog on TeachStreet.
-Please visit TeachStreet to search for Public Speaking Courses near you.
+Today’s post on breaking the ice comes from TeachStreet, a website dedicated to providing online and local classes.
+Manner of Speaking was a featured blog on TeachStreet until it closed in 2012 after being taken over by Amazon.

 Breaking the Ice